gutjuri/sudoku/README.md

 Currently, we can generate sudokus that have exactly one unique solution.
 We can solve sudokus with an arbitrary number of solutions.
 We don't have a gui yet.

+## ToDos

+* [ ] GUI that allows to solve sudokus interactively.
+I'll do this using threepenny-gui.
+* [ ] Output sudokus in a printable format.
+* [ ] Add a convenient way to input sudokus.

 ## Known Issues

 * Sudoku generation is very slow.
 The time needed for generation is non-deterministic, which means it can range from seconds up to several minutes.